Oyemi/Market-Basket-Analysis/README.md

   - Explore pairs with positive Zhang's metric to highlight positive associations.

 ## Visualization
+* Utilize charts for clear visualization of data
 * Utilize heatmaps for clear and intuitive visualization of product associations.
 * Explore positive associations to understand which products complement each other.